stefanvoegelisrf/3d_mentorat/index.md

 ## Idea

 I often get asked, "Hey how do you drive with this thing?(my skateboard)".
 This is a strange question for me to hear as it is my daily driver and it's a skateboard like any other.
+My skateboard is a conversation starter and I would like to extend it, so I can also directly show a creative project related to it.

 This gave me the idea, to create animations, that show various ways on how my skateboard can be skated.
 These animations will be crafted in a 3D software.

-As another option, I could also craft other funny skateboard forms.
+As another option, I could also craft other funny skateboard forms in 3D.

-I could also create an interactive skateboard configurator.
+I could also create an interactive skateboard configurator in the web with threeJS.

 Apart from the main topic, I can also use this as an exercise to create a scene and handcraft assets for this scene.